 Now you want to do a startup.
 That must have been a great call.

 Yes, crazy.
 And, to make matters worse, my parents are not entrepreneurs.
 They don’t come from business or startup backgrounds themselves; so, quite traditional jobs.
 My mum’s a retired school teacher, so that was a challenging conversation, but I think for me, where I was in my training, I was very close to finishing it.
 I was so passionate about the mission at Virti.
 I just felt if I got to be 35 or 40 or whatever, and I hadn’t pulled the trigger on this main thing I would be worried about was just what might have happened.
-What could have happened so that fear of missing out rather than me like not like working as a health profession, which I loved; particularly orthopedics.
+What could have happened so that fear of missing out rather than me like working as a health profession, which I loved; particularly orthopedics.
 I still love it.
 I think it’s the best specialty.
 That was the driving force and, I believe, if you want to go and run a tech company and, specifically, for me, was a lot of the driving force was about the mission and me learning how to do many things.
-We talked about how to raise investment, how to scale our team, how to build a company culture.
+We talked about how to raise investment, scale our team, and build a company culture.
 I’m a learning nerd, and that’s what gets me up out of bed in the morning excited.
-And, so, when I put all those reasons down, I just thought I have to do this.
+And, so, when I put all those reasons down, I just thought I had to do this.
 Yes.
 It’s a huge decision.
 I miss operating, and I miss the camaraderie of working in a team in fast-paced environments and helping patients, but what we’re doing at Virti has the potential to massively impact people on a global scale, which is the thing that excites me.

 And, as a founder, the role can be all-encompassing.
 So how do you take a break?
 What do you do to shift out of work mode if you do?

 Yes, it is hugely important.
 And I think there are two things.
 So, firstly, I’m always dressed in sports gear for anyone who might not be watching this and just listening on audio.